Salmankhan336/LAB2/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
-Is this result correct?
+Is this result correct? the answer i get is 60 square units which is incorrect

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
-Why not?
+Why not? the answer i get is 75 square units which is incorrect

 c) Fix the program by editing the `area.c` source